tdelort/tdelort/README.md

 From 15/08/2021 and for a year, I will be studying computer science in UQAC 🇨🇦 !

-Luckily, I have no time to be impatient since I landed an internship in the field of AR for my second year internship in a startup.
+Luckily, I have no time to be impatient since I landed an internship in the field of AR for my second year internship.

 # Personnal Projects :steam_locomotive::railway_car::railway_car::railway_car: